Drama, Greece: Name

 Archaeological finds show that in the area of the modern city there used to be an ancient Greek settlement named Dyrama (Greek: Δύραμα) or alternatively Hydrama (Greek: Ύδραμα), both meaning "rich in water".
 Some scholars associate Drama with the ancient Greek Drabescus (Δράβησκος).
 Hydrama was notable as the place of worship for many gods of classical Greek mythology, especially Apollo and Artemis.
 With the passage of time Dyrama became Drama.
 In the South Slavic languages, the city is known as Драма which is itself a transliteration of the Greek name.

 History

-The ancient Greeks knew the city as Ydrama or Dyrama (Ύδραμα, Δύραμα) owing to its abundant water.
+The ancient Greeks knew the city as Hydrama or Dyrama (Ύδραμα, Δύραμα) owing to its abundant water.
 Later known as Drabescus, it became part of the Roman and Byzantine Empires along with the rest of Greece.

+Byzantine Era

+During the early Christian period (4th–7th centuries), Drama was a small fortified settlement closely tied both administratively and religiously to the declining Roman colony of Philippi.
+Over time, Drama emerged as the region's most important urban center, a status it maintained during the Middle Byzantine period.
+Around the 10th century, the city was heavily fortified and flourished as a significant military and commercial hub.

+Following the Fourth Crusade, Drama and its surrounding region became contested territory.
+It fell under the control of various powers, including the Kingdom of Thessalonica, the Bulgarians, the Serbs, and the Despotate of Epirus, before being reclaimed by the Byzantine Empire under the Palaiologos dynasty.
+Empress Irene of Montferrat, wife of Andronikos II, died in Drama during this period.
+However, the city was destabilized by the Byzantine civil wars of the 14th century, struck by the plague, and fell under Serbian control in 1345.
+Although briefly recaptured by the Byzantines in 1371, Drama was ultimately seized by the Ottomans in 1383, marking the definitive end of Byzantine rule in the area.

 Ottoman Era

-The Ottoman Empire conquered the region in 1371.
-In 1519 (Hijri 925) the town of Drama was inhabited by Muslims and Christians.
-It had 116 Muslim and 153 Christian households and it was in the jurisdiction of the Beylerbey of Rumeli Ferhad Paşa.
+The Ottoman Empire conquered the region in 1383.
+In 1519 (Hijri 925) the town had 116 Muslim and 153 Christian households; it was in the jurisdiction of the beylerbey of Rumeli, Ferhad Pasha.
 In the 19th century, the town became centre of the Sanjak of Drama.
 In 1912, during the First Balkan War, Bulgarian troops took Drama from the Ottomans.
 In 1913, as a result of the Treaty of Bucharest following the Second Balkan War, the area became part of Greece - along with the rest of eastern Macedonia.